AishwaryaGautam12/Feedback-Management-System/README.md

 # Feedback-Management-System
 The college feedback form takes feedback from students regarding their teachers and subjects.
-It uses concepts of OOP.
+It uses concepts of OOP and the language used is C++.